 ‘Welcome to the family’

 Torment is a 2013 Canadian horror feature film directed by Jordan Barker from a screenplay by Michael Foster.
-It stars Katharine Isabelle (American Mary; 13 Eerie) as a woman who must try to save her step-son from an insane family.
+The movie stars Katharine Isabelle (See No Evil 2; American Mary; 13 Eerie) as a woman who must try to save her step-son from an insane family.

 Sarah (Katharine Isabelle) and Cory (Robin Dunne) have decided to go on vacation, taking Cory’s young son Liam with them.
 They’re hoping that the vacation will help ease some of the issues that Cory has with Sarah, as he resents that his widowed father remarried.